500 words, 1,000 words, 2,000 words.

 Keep it within this length to make it easier to read for users while summarizing what they will learn in the article.

 I also suggest adding a call to action and your main keyword so they feel further enticed to click through.

 Final thoughts on how long a blog post should be

 The ideal blog post length depends on your exact niche and industry, but long form content is universal.

-Looking at the studies I touched on today, it’s safe that to say that approximately 2,000 word articles is a good goal to aim for.
+Looking at the studies I touched on today, it’s safe to say that approximately 2,000-word is a good blog post length.

-Long form content improves SEO performance, gets increased social shares, and shifts your brand into an authority.
+Long-form content improves SEO performance, increases social shares, and shifts your brand into an authority.